 Know what is happening

 Both on the application level, as platform level, Cloudron logs what is happening.
-You can also see the latest events, such as new application installations or change of settings in Cloudron itself.
+You can also see the latest events, such as new application installations or changes in settings in Cloudron itself.

 I’ve already spoken about Features, Performance and usability.
 Support is next for this Cloudron Review!